Review by Bonnie Cehovet

 Altogether this is a very beautiful deck, the characters upon it are drawn with both grace and beauty and the small amounts of female nudity are handled with both frankness and sensitivity, never crossing the fine line between knowing innocence and lewdness.
 The characters, poses and facial expressions all serve to draw the reader into the cards, to enter the dreamlike landscapes for a fuller and deeper, more personal understanding of the variety of meanings possible within the structure of the tarot.

-See the card images of Dream Enchantress Tarot or find out the details.
+See card images from the Dream Enchantress Tarot